danielNg25/nft-generative/README.md

 # CollectionController Contract

-This smart contract implements a collection controller for creating and managing NFT collections.
-It features functionalities for creating collections, setting collection metadata, and minting NFTs for collections.
+This smart contract is a collection controller for NFTs.
+It features functionalities for:
+- Creating collections.
+- Setting collection config.
+- Minting NFTs for collections.

+In particular, Artist can create collections on this contract with various configs like:
+- Payment token to mint NFT of the collection.
+- Mint capability.
+- Time to start and finish minting phase.

+Additionally, Artist can change those configs with supported functions in the contract.

+User can choose to mint an NFT in a specific collection with a specific price that is set off-chain by the Payment token in collection config.
+The NFT detail will be passed to the mint function with a signature generated off-chain to verified if that input is satisfactory.

 ## Contract Dependencies